 - Retaining the existing customers is less costly than getting new customers now and then.

-Now that we know the importance of the retention rate, let’s see how to calculate it.
+Now that we know the importance, let’s see how to calculate it.

 Calculating the Retention Rate

 To calculate the retention rate, we need the following data:

 - Total customers at the beginning of the specified period.

 - Total new customers during that period.